canonical/chisel-docs/docs/how-to/slice-a-package.md

-    \* *Note that you may sometimes find dependencies that are only needed for specific parts of the package (like maintainer scripts) that you may not need or that you're going to fulfill through other means (e.g. with mutation scripts).
+    \* *Note that you may sometimes find dependencies that are only needed for specific parts of the package (like maintainer scripts) that you may not need or that you're going to fulfil through other means (e.g. with mutation scripts).
 In such cases, you may not need to slice said dependencies in order to create a functional slice.*